Kunull/Writeups/docs/pwn.college/Intro to Cybersecurity/Reverse Engineering.md

 }
 ```

-We need to add another struct for the rendered sprites
+We need to add another struct for the rendered sprites.

 ```c title="/challenge/cimg :: Local Types" showLineNumbers
 struct cimg_header {